mehulagg/gitlab/doc/ci/yaml/README.md

 ```

 When you omit the `>` or `|` block scalar indicators, GitLab forms the command
-by concatenating non-empty lines, so make sure the lines can run when concatenated.
+by concatenating non-empty lines.
+Make sure the lines can run when concatenated.

 Shell [here documents](https://en.wikipedia.org/wiki/Here_document) work with the
 `|` and `>` operators as well.
 The example below transliterates the lower case letters